Everything You Need to Know About Kosher Cooking

 How to keep your kitchen kosher:

-- Use separate meat and dairy dishes, utensils, and cookware and store in designated cabinets.
+- Use separate meat and dairy dishes, utensils, and cookware and store them in designated cabinets.
 We recommend labeling your cookware or using designated color themes to help separate the two.

 - Prepare meat and dairy dishes on different countertop spaces.